 As things change within your family set up, you may also experience a change in mindset towards your finances.
 Regardless of the reason behind the change in attitude, wanting to use your income or savings in a different way can mean shifting things around significantly within your existing setup.
 Leaving things as they are and maintaining the status quo could mean it takes much longer than necessary for you to reach your goals.

-Us Brits don’t always like talking about money.
+As Brits, we don’t always like talking about money.
 However, failing to allocate enough of your time to your financial affairs can mean you miss significant opportunities to either accumulate wealth or save tax.

 Here at Gresham, we love talking about money – and in particular, helping clients maximise their opportunities to get, and stay, on track to attain their financial goals.
 To speak to one of our financial advisers, please get in touch.